bglamadrid/bglamadrid/README.md

 Call me Benjamin, I'm a former IT/ETL consultant.

 Today I develop stuff for the web 💻💖
 I learn many things in hopes to eventually just develop many more 🦧!
-Does that sounds crazy?
-Well perhaps I am crazy!
+That may sound crazy alright.

 I'm CTO of a tiny marketing/software consultancy company based in Chile.